 UPDATE: Even though we say above to check your exit day, we never did and I (Tash), learnt a valuable lesson.
 It wasn’t until after we applied (and received visas to enter China), that our visa agency made us aware of the fact that the exit stamp in my passport was dated for March 2018 and we were now in late 2018.
 They told us that we may have an issue at border control but given the fact that we have multiple entry visa, it shouldn’t be an issue.
 Lucky for us it wasn’t!
 The immigration officer did scratch his head but said nothing and stamped me out.
 However, it could have turned into a headache we didn’t need.
 So peeps, check your dates thoroughly before you hit border control!

 If everything is correct and you’re happy, then this is when you will need to pay the stamp fee.
-The amount will depend on the type of visa and entry option you've chosen but your agent should be able to tell you what it is or you can look it up here.
+The amount will depend on the type of visa and entry option you’ve chosen but your agent should be able to tell you what it is or you can look up fees on this site.

 We recommend you pay in US dollar (US$) and that you have the exact amount when the time comes.
 You can pay with local currency but it could be at an inflated exchange rate, meaning you pay more.
 Also, we saw a couple of people running around looking for an ATM.
 We couldn’t see any and there are no electronic payment options that we could see either.